Unlucky-Life/ankimon/update_txt.md

 ## Update Information

-- added Scrollbar to the Itembag
+- added Scrollbar to the Itembag and Remember Attacks Window

 ### Bug Fixes: